 Manual inspection and ultrasonic testing of rails implies using a hand-held ultrasonic flaw detector (Sonocon B) plus a set of ultrasonic transducers and a special scanning device (USR-01) with the help of which it is possible to carry out a secondary testing of railroad tracks laid, according to the results of mechanized inspection by ultrasonic or combined ultrasonic rail flaw detectors and flaw monitoring and detecting railcars, as well as for the pre-weld inspection of the end sections of new and used rails before welding them at rail welding enterprises or monitoring joints welded by electrocontact or aluminothermic method.

-Mechanized rail testing by means of removable trolleys
+Mechanized railway testing by means of removable trolley

 This type of testing involves the use of mechanized trolleys, which are moved by operator.
 There are two types of trolleys exist: